Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: The Deutsch-Jozsa problem and quantum algorithm

-The Deutsch-Jozsa problem is the following: Suppose that you are given a Boolean function $f(x):\{0,1\}^n\mapsto\{0,1\}$ with the promise that it is either constant or balanced.
+The Deutsch-Jozsa problem is the following: Suppose that you are given a Boolean function $f:\{0,1\}^n\to\{0,1\}$ with the promise that it is either constant or balanced.
 The function is constant if it gives the same output (1 or 0) for all possible inputs, and it is balanced if it gives the output 0 for half of the possible inputs, and 1 for the other half.
 Your task is now to distinguish between these two cases\autocite{Deutsch1992,Cleve}.
 Given such a function, a classical Turing machine can solve this problem by checking the output for $2^{n-1}+1$ values of the input; if all are the same, the function is constant, and otherwise balanced.
 A stochastic algorithm with $k$ randomized function queries gives a bounded error probability\autocite{Deutsch1992} less than $2^{1-k}$, showing that the problem is in the complexity class \textbf{BPP} (Bounded-error Probabilistic Polynomial-time solvable problems).

 A quantum computer obtains the function as a unitary that implements the function, a quantum oracle.
+The requirements on the oracle are simple: that it adds the function output onto the answer-register qubit for computational-basis inputs, and that the quantum phase is preserved in the process, so that

-For later convenience we use the gate implementation of the oracle $U_f$ shown in Figure~\ref{fig:DJ}b.
-This device will give the expected outcomes for regular function queries, i.e., invocations that reveal a single function value.
-The desired input number $k$ should be inserted in the query-register as the quantum state $\ket{k}$ in the computational basis, and the answer-register should be in a computational basis state (say $\ket{0}$).
-Applying the oracle and measuring the answer-register will reveal the output of $f$: if the answer-register was flipped, then the function value is 1 for that input $k$.
-Given this quantum oracle the Deutsch-Jozsa algorithm\autocite{Deutsch1992,Cleve} can solve the problem with a single query (see Figure~\ref{fig:DJ}a).
-In this algorithm Hadamards are applied to the query-register state, creating a quantum superposition of all possible inputs to the oracle.
-When the oracle is applied, this superposition is unchanged if the function is constant, and changed to a different superposition if the function is balanced.
-A change can be detected by again applying Hadamards and measuring in the computational basis.
-In the ideal case the error probability is zero, showing that the problem is in \textbf{EQP} (Exact or Error-free Quantum Polynomial-time solvable problems\autocite{Bernstein1997}).
+This corresponds to the classical single-input function query: if the answer-register was flipped, then the function value is 1 for that input $x$.
+Given this quantum oracle the Deutsch-Jozsa algorithm\autocite{Deutsch1992,Cleve} can solve the problem with a single query (see Figure~\ref{fig:DJ}).
+In this algorithm Hadamards are applied to the query- and answer-register states, creating a quantum superposition of all possible inputs to the oracle.
+When the oracle is applied, this superposition is unchanged (modulo global phase) if the function is constant, and changed to a different superposition if the function is balanced,